Azure-Samples/azure-edge-extensions/README.md

+---
+layout: home
+title: Home
+---

 # Azure Edge Extensions

-Azure Edge Extensions is a suite of software tools designed to help you take full advantage of the power of Azure's edge computing platforms.
+Azure Edge Extensions is a suite of sample software tools and solutions designed to help you take full advantage of the power of Azure's edge computing platforms.
 From notebook playgrounds, to CI/CD, to model transpilers, to production ready IaC, Azure Edge Extensions are all built with the goal of composition in mind.
 Fork and integrate the elements you need, and see your solutions come to life.

-Please see the [Azure Edge Extensions Project documentation](https://azure-samples.github.io/azure-edge-extensions/) to get started.

 ## Design Philosophy